 - Road conditions

 - Markings on the road or roadside, such as tire marks or damaged turf

 - Your injuries

 Contact Our Car Accident Attorneys Now

-The attorneys at Lynch Law Firm have decades of experience handling car accident cases and have recovered millions on behalf of our clients.
+The attorneys at Lynch Law Firm, PC have decades of experience handling car accident cases and have recovered more than $300 million on behalf of our clients.*

 Schedule your free, no-obligation case consultation now.
 When pursuing a personal injury case with our law firm, we work on contingency – we only get paid if we recover compensation for you.